digi-Borg/M11-TimeSeries_Forecast_Net_Prophet/README.md

-# FinTech Growth Analyst Using Google CoLAb and Facebook Prophet to Forecast
+# FinTech Growth Analyst Using Google CoLAb and FB Prophet to Forecast
 ![M11NetProphetTitle](./Images/M11ReadMeTitle-2022-10-06011349.png)

 *"Welcome to my FinTech project as a 'Growth Analyst' forecasting net prophet at an e-commerce company."*